niidl/niidl-server/README.md

   psql
   ```

-  If Postgres is not installed you will recieve an error.
+  If Postgres is not installed you will receive an error.
   Otherwise, input the following to check your current version.

 - Postgres Version